kevinbowen777/odin-project/foundations/05_css_foundations/05_foundations_css_foundations.md

 #### Assignment

-1. Go to our [CSS exercises repository](https://github.com/TheOdinProject/css-exercises), read the README, and only do the exercises in the foundations directory in the order they’re listed, starting with 01-css-methods and ending with 06-cascade-fix.
+1. Go to our [CSS exercises repository](https://github.com/TheOdinProject/css-exercises), read the `README`, and only do the exercises in the `foundations` directory in the order they’re listed, starting with `01-css-methods` and ending with `06-cascade-fix`.

 2. Remember the Recipe page you created as practice from the previous lesson?
 Well, it’s rather plain looking, isn’t it?
 Let’s fix that by adding some CSS to it!